SolaceProducts/pubsubplus-aws-service-integration/README.md

 ### Deployment Step Details

-**Important:** AWS is currently using a server certificate with certificate chain depth larger than 3.
-The default PubSub+ [broker settings for accepted certificate chain depth for REST Delivery Points of the message-vpn used](https://docs.solace.com/Solace-CLI/CLI-Reference/VMR_CLI_Commands.html#Root_enable_configure_message-vpn_rest_ssl_server-certificate-validation_max-certificate-chain-depth) is 3.
+> **Important:** AWS is currently using a server certificate with certificate chain depth larger than 3.
+The default PubSub+ [broker settings for accepted certificate chain depth for REST consumers of the message-vpn used](https://docs.solace.com/Solace-CLI/CLI-Reference/VMR_CLI_Commands.html#Root_enable_configure_message-vpn_rest_ssl_server-certificate-validation_max-certificate-chain-depth) is 3.
 It must be ensured that this setting is updated to at least 4 through the [CLI](https://docs.solace.com/Solace-CLI/Using-Solace-CLI.htm), [SEMP API](https://docs.solace.com/SEMP/Using-SEMP.htm) or [PubSub+ Broker Manager](https://docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm).
 The [`setup-rdp.sh` script in this quick start](#step-4-configure-the-broker) includes a step to take care of this.

 #### Setting up a private integration base with an existing event broker